db4rr/soapconf23/slides.md

 * How are people accessing my documentation?
 * Which pages are visited the most frequently?
 * What's more popular between online docs and downloading a deliverable?
+* Are customers using search to get into my deliverable?
+* How long does it take for the first download from a customer?
+* And more!

 Note:
 JAKUB - From our Tech Writers we get the most interest around navigation flows and documentation pages popularity.
+We obviously cannot answer absolutely everything, but we're trying our best!